 2/3 cup of raw coconut butter

-Layer One: In a microwave safe bowl, microwave 1/2 the chocolate with a 1/2 teaspoon of coconut butter for 3- 30 second intervals, stirring between each interval.
-Once the chocolate is melted, spread it in a 8 x8 pan lined with parchment paper.
+Layer One: In a safe microwave bowl, microwave 1/2 the chocolate with a 1/2 teaspoon of coconut butter for 3- 30-second intervals, stirring between each interval.
+Once the chocolate is melted, spread it in an eight x8 pan lined with parchment paper.
 Let cool in the fridge for 20-30 minutes.

 Layer Three: Repeat layer one and let cool for 20-30 minutes.